- Course Type: Undergraduate

 Is this the right course for you?

-A basic feature of the course is personal development in music, evoking the ability to arouse the interest and enthusiasm of pupils.
+A basic feature of the course is personal development in music, supporting the ability to arouse the interest and enthusiasm of pupils.
 You will be encouraged to engage in ensemble work at a level appropriate to your own ability.
 Opportunities to perform are provided, offering realistic goals for all, including the exceptionally gifted.
 Supervised practice in all aspects of classroom teaching is provided, in addition to instrumental/vocal practice.

 There are approximately fifteen hours of lectures per week, comprising music and education.